GengDavid/Daily-English/README.md

 (inclination for/to/towards) an interest in or liking for (something): my inborn inclination for things with moving parts.
 关于感兴趣的另一种表达：
 **Propensity**: an inclination or natural tendency to behave in particular way
-例：He has a propensity for casual swearing and an accent that he worries Americans won’t understand.
+例：He has a propensity for casual swearing and an accent that he worries Americans wont understand.

 4. **Tend to**: have a tendency or disposition to do or be something; be inclined
 例：Often brothers tend to become involved in terrorism because they share a close bond and **are subject to** similar environmental influences.